quxbaz/qwux/README.md

 ```

 #### `throttled`
-* Limits a function to be called at most N times/second.
+* Limits how soon a function may be called relative to its previous call.
 ```js
 throttled (fn, ms) => function
 /*